 Student Contribution Band HECS Band 1 10cp

 Level Postgraduate Coursework Level 5 subject

-Students must be enrolled in program Master of Teaching (Secondary) (1714) to register in this subject.
+Students must be enrolled in program 1714 Master of Teaching (Secondary) or 1848 Master of Teaching (Secondary) STEM.

 - Articulate the relevant issues of a digital and globalised world and effective strategies to support the sustainable, safe, responsible, and ethical use of ICT in learning and teaching.